bhuvangolhar/Data-Structures-and-Algorithms/Loops/loops_definition.md

 ● Definition :

-A loop in Java is a control structure that allows a block of code to be executed repeatedly as long as a condition is true.
-Once the condition becomes false, the loop stops.
-Loops help in writing clean and efficient programs by avoiding code repetition.

 ● To handle unknown or large data – e.g., reading 1000 numbers, iterating over arrays, or traversing lists.